-Interactive elements like a video or a gift box are powerful instruments that can help you get more attention and boost email engagement.
-Sometimes, you may even expect a 20-60% increase.
+Interactive elements like videos are powerful instruments that can help you get more attention and boost email engagement.
+Sometimes, you can even expect a 20-60% increase.

-By using video, you can achieve a lot: introduce your brand, educate, highlight the social proof, etc. Video content helps to convey your brand values and what you stand for.
+There’s plenty that you can achieve with a simple video: you can introduce your brand, educate your customers, highlight social proof, and more.
+Video content helps to attractively and memorably convey your brand values and what you stand for.

 Animated images will make your campaign more dynamic and show more at the same time.
-For example, in the product content block, instead of one product image, include the animated .gif with changing products, as we did for one of our clients.
-Now instead of one product, customers see two of them.
+For example, in the product content block, instead of one product image include an animated .gif with changing products, as we did for one of our clients.
+Now instead of one product, customers see two.

 I find big fashion brands using this technique quite often.
 Look at the example from Asos.com:

-Another example is again from Asos.com.
-This brand uses time-sensitive offers a lot.
-This tactic will be extremely competent during holiday sales.
+Also, Asos.com. uses time-sensitive offers a lot, a tactic that will be extremely effective during the hectic holiday sales.